j4ng5y/hashi.up/Readme.md

   hashi.up update [flags]

 Flags:
-      --consul string[="1.8.0"]        the consul version to update to, leave blank for latest (default "1.8.0") -h, --help                           help for update
+      --consul string[="1.8.0"]        the consul version to update to, leave blank for latest -h, --help                           help for update
-      --nomad string[="0.11.3"]        the nomad version to update to, leave blank for latest (default "0.11.3") --packer string[="1.6.0"]        the packer version to update to, leave blank for latest (default "1.6.0") --terraform string[="0.12.28"]   the terraform version to update to, leave blank for latest (default "0.12.28") --vagrant string[="2.2.9"]       the vagrant version to update to, leave blank for latest (default "2.2.9") --vault string[="1.4.2"]         the vault version to update to, leave blank for latest (default "1.4.2")        the vault version to install, leave blank for latest
+      --nomad string[="0.11.3"]        the nomad version to update to, leave blank for latest --packer string[="1.6.0"]        the packer version to update to, leave blank for latest --terraform string[="0.12.28"]   the terraform version to update to, leave blank for latest --vagrant string[="2.2.9"]       the vagrant version to update to, leave blank for latest --vault string[="1.4.2"]         the vault version to update to, leave blank for latest
 ```

 Example: